slashequip/laravel-pipeline-docs/docs/basic-usage.md

 example is to help you understand what Laravel Pipeline can do for you
 :::

+### Firing up the pipeline
 Let's start with the controller, generally your application will have three entry points, controllers, jobs and commands.
 These entry points are the best place to make use of pipelines.
-Even in this overly simple example you get to see how breaking up the code into Pipes you create a lot more readability.
+Even in this overly simple example you get to see how breaking up the code into pipes creates a lot more readability of code and logic within.

 ```php
 namespace App\Http\Controllers;